One of the most important contributing factors for the quality of relationships and good mental health is good social skills.

 Dick’s guests, Dr. Jim McGloin and social worker Lesa Fischer, both of whom have 50 years of combined experience treating personality disorders, provide an outline to understanding this category of mental illness.

-Comments Off on Autism 101
+Comments Off on Murder, Incarceration and Resilience

 How common is Autism Spectrum Disorder?
 How is it viewed and treated differently than in the past?